 Stay in Touch and Keep Learning

 Don't let working at home allow you to lose touch with new professional developments or slow you down from networking with colleagues.
 It takes a bit of extra effort on a telecommuter's part, but it is even more important for the worker who is out of sight to stay in touch.
-In an office, casual conversations alert us to changes in our industry or company.
-Home-based employees may miss out on that if they don't make an extra effort.
+In an office, casual conversations alert us to changes in our industry or company, and home-based employees may miss out on that if they don't make an extra effort.

-Subscribe to professional journals or keep in the habit of checking news and websites related to your profession.
-Attending a convention or conferences can be expensive, especially for the self-employed, but may be worth it.
-Consider certification or degree programs in your field.
-Join professional associations, social networking sites or web groups.
-Make a habit of reaching out to former colleagues or clients every so often with a quick note or call.
-Use social media for networking within your industry.
+Subscribe to professional journals or get in the habit of checking news and websites related to your profession.
+Attending a convention or conference can be expensive, especially for the self-employed, but it may be worth it.
+Consider certification or degree programs in your field, joining professional associations, social networking sites, or web groups, and make a habit of reaching out to former colleagues or clients every so often with a quick note or call.

-On the family side of the balance equation, networking is also important.
-Other parents at your child's school can help you improve communication with your child's school as well as let you know about other events or opportunities that might be personally or professionally fulfilling.
+On the family side, networking is also important.
+Other parents at your child's school can help you improve communication with your child's school, as well as let you know about other events or opportunities that might be personally or professionally fulfilling.
 Neighbors and friends are a good source to learn about social and community events for yourself and your family.

 Take Care of Yourself

-When you work at home, career and family can blend into such a seamless way that there's no time for self.
-However it is important that you make time for what's important for your own mental and physical health.
-Exercise, creative endeavors, getting together with friends, etc., these are the kinds of things that can get eliminated from our routine because we are so busy with our family and work obligations.
-Don't let this happen because when it does this is really when our sense of balance in our lives begins to fade.
+When you work at home, career and family can blend in such a seamless way that it seems like there's no time for yourself.
+However, you must make time for what's important for your own mental and physical health.
+Exercise, creative endeavors, getting together with friends, etc., are the kinds of things that can get eliminated from our routine because we are so busy with our family and work obligations.

-Actively endeavor to build a routine that keeps time for you as an important goal.
-This could be a monthly spa day, a daily exercise routine, date night with your partner or a regular outing with friends.
-It could be time spent volunteering in your community.
+Prioritize building a routine that keeps time for you as an important goal.
+This could be a monthly spa day, a daily exercise routine, date night with your partner, a regular outing with friends, or time spent volunteering in your community.
 Figure out what you need and set aside the time.

 That said, spending time with your family is likely one of the key reasons that you work at home.
-Be sure that time is quality time, that you're not multitasking too much to enjoy the people you love.
+Be sure that time is quality time and you're not multitasking too much to enjoy the people you love.
 Keep in mind those reasons to work from home and enjoy your family.